christianiredia/bank-app/README.md

 # Bank App

-This is going to be a mini bank app, that allows you to deposit, withdraw, transfer and much more.
+This is going to be a mini bank app, that allows you to deposit money, withdraw, transfer and much more.

 Transactions will be shown, balances will be reflected, and much more.